andrewmashhadi/Identifying_Age_Related_Conditions/README.md

 From the link https://sebastianraschka.com/blog/2022/deep-learning-for-tabular-data.html, consider trying the following:

-1. Use TabPFN for another model.
-Since the model ensembles multiple input encodings by default, try to tune the **N_ensemble_configurations** parameter.
-Might make more sense to use Sage-Maker or Google Colab for hyper-parameter tuning with 5-fold CV.
+1. Use TabPFN or TabTransformer for another model type.
+Leverage SageMaker or Google Colab for hyperparameter tuning.
+Save probabilities for validation (for ensemble use) and test sets.

-2. Use XBNet for another model.

-3. Instead of randomly oversampling, try using GReaT (Generation of Realistic Tabular data) to synthetically create the minority class's training data for all models used.
+2. Instead of randomly oversampling, try using GReaT (Generation of Realistic Tabular data) to synthetically create the minority class's training data for all models used.

-4. Create ensembles using logistic regression or average of multiple predicted probabilities (maybe an additional simple model like SVM or something).
+3. Create ensembles using logistic regression or average of multiple predicted probabilities (maybe an additional simple model like SVM or something).